5 FREE ways to access God’s word:

 The torrent will download a zipped file, which is about 857MB.
 After you unzip it, you will find all the MP3 files neatly organized by book.

 The words are spoken clearly in a mature, male, American accent.
-The narrator’s name was not available.
+The narrator’s name was not available to me.
 Maybe he wants credit from God and not from men.
-But the narrator that recorded the bible to audio is clearly helping men learn about God.

 I audited the accuracy of the reading, and the words were the same, so I trust this audio recording to be accurate.